danielpaulus/quicktime_video_hack/README.md

 ## 2. Installation

 1. Install Gstreamer and LibUSB with brew or apt depending on your platform.
+   Run `brew install libusb` and `brew install pkg-config` and `brew install gstreamer gst-plugins-bad gst-plugins-good gst-plugins-base gst-plugins-ugly`
 3. Download the latest release and run it

 ### MAC OS X LIBUSB -- IMPORTANT